Our top pick for

 TTM: trailing 12 months

 There are currently 6.6 million Workday shares held short by investors – that's known as Workday's "short interest".
-This figure is 1.4% down from 6.7 million last month.
+This figure is 13.4% up from 5.9 million last month.

 There are a few different ways that this level of interest in shorting Workday shares can be evaluated.